N1c0man/buddymoney_full/public/posts/how-freelancers-can-increase-income.md

 heroImageAlt: Friendly owl freelancer working on laptop with money growth icons
 ---

-# How Freelancers Can Increase Income (Without Working More Hours)
+# How Freelancers Can Increase Income (Without Burning Out)

 Freelancing offers flexibility, independence, and control over your schedule — but increasing income can sometimes feel like an endless grind.